TuhinGhosh03/TuhinGhosh03.github.io/_posts/2021-10-24-digimon-lab.md

 ```
 The variable number_of_valid_groups_of_3 is that counter.

-Another element of completing this probelm was making sure that there were no digimon that were repeated.
+Another element of completing this problem was making sure that there were no digimon that were repeated.
 I did this through including all of the code to check if the group was correct in if statements that ensured there were no repeats.

 The one big problem I ran into was being able to access this dictionary without having to create it every single time.
 The code runs through nearly 2,000,000 combinations of digimon which takes a while and returns 100,000+ valid groups.
 So, I needed a way to export the dictionary so that I could access it with a separate file.
 I did this using the pickle module.
 The code looked like: